 In addition, we believe that a number of trends affecting our industry have affected our results of operations and may continue to do so.
 For example, we believe that many of our target product developer and engineer customers are facing three mega trends, which are disrupting long-term product growth models.
 We believe our customers are facing increased pressure to shorten product life-cycles, to embed products with connectivity driven by the internet of things technology, and to deliver products that are personalized and customized to unique customer specifications.
 We believe we continue to be well positioned to benefit from these trends, given our proprietary technology that enables us to automate and integrate the majority of activities involved in procuring custom parts.
+The COVID-19 pandemic has also impacted the manufacturing environment.
+For example, the pandemic accelerated the digitization of manufacturing as companies pivoted to a work-from-home and socially-distanced manufacturing plant environment.
+As a result, the adoption of e-commerce was accelerated, which allows opportunity for us to provide valuable solutions to manufacturers looking to build resiliency in their supply chains through fast, on-demand manufacturers.
 While our business may be positively affected by these trends, our results may also be favorably or unfavorably impacted by other trends that affect product developer and engineer orders for custom parts in low volumes, including, among others, economic conditions, changes in product developer and engineer preferences or needs, developments in our industry and among our competitors, and developments in our customers' industries.
 For a more complete discussion of the risks facing our business, see Part I, Item 1A.
 "Risk Factors" of this Annual Report on Form 10-K.